I wrap up the 2017 Gold Cup qualifiers as Haiti clinched fifth place and progressed to the CFU-UNCAF playoff…

-**You can check out our 2016/17 Caribbean Cup coverage here.**
+**You can check out the 2016/17 Caribbean Cup coverage here.**

 Just 12 months after his official unveiling as Haiti manager, Patrice Neveu announced his resignation, claiming he had not been paid for several months by the Federation Haitienne de Football.
 This was not ideal timing for the team with the Gold Cup qualifiers looming.
 Haitian-born Jean Claude Josaphat, who was assistant to Neveu and has extensive experience managing in the domestic league, was hired as Neveu’s successor at immediate notice.
 The point was made that Josaphat knew the players on a more personal level and he could use this to his advantage.
 It turned out to be an inspired managerial appointment.